Hffmann/depth-refinement/README.md

 # Depth Refinement with GAIL-CNN

 Hybrid model combining ZeroDepth monocular estimation with GAIL-based refinement.
+- Pre-train a CNN for initial corrections, then fine-tune with RL for context-aware refinements.
+- Use a CNN as the policy network in GAIL to combine adversarial training with efficient inference.

 ## Features
 - Sliding window processing